Part VI. Standards of Practice

 18VAC41-60-220.
 Grounds for license revocation or suspension or probation; denial of application, renewal, or reinstatement; or imposition of a monetary penalty.

-The board may, in considering the totality of the circumstances, fine any licensee and suspend, place on probation, or revoke or refuse to renew or reinstate any license or deny any application issued under the provisions of Chapter 7 (§ 54.1-700 et seq.) of Title 54.1 of the Code of Virginia and this chapter if the board finds that the licensee or applicant:
+The board may, in considering the totality of the circumstances, refuse to issue, renew or reinstate any license; impose a monetary penalty; place a license on probation with such terms and conditions and for such time as it may designate; suspend a license for a stated period of time; or revoke a license issued under the provisions of Chapter 7 (§ 54.1-700 et seq.) of Title 54.1 of the Code of Virginia and this chapter if the board finds that the licensee or applicant:

-1. Is incompetent or negligent in practice, or incapable mentally or physically, as those terms are generally understood in the profession, to (i) practice as a body-piercer, ear-piercer, or ear-piercer earlobe only or (ii) operate a body-piercing, ear-piercing, or ear-piercing earlobe only salon;
+1. Is incompetent or negligent in practice or unable, as a result of any mental or physical condition, as those terms are generally understood in the profession, to skillfully and safely (i) practice as a body-piercer, ear-piercer, or ear-piercer earlobe only or (ii) operate a body-piercing, ear-piercing, or ear-piercing earlobe only salon;

 2. Is convicted of fraud or deceit in the practice of body-piercing, ear-piercing, or ear-piercing earlobe only;